Vancouver Aquarium

 5 Star Rating Great place, very educational.
 The rescue and research sections are doing an amazing job in and out of the aquarium itself.
 Interesting display about the micro plastics.
 What is extremely weird and incoherent is that most garments in the aquarium store are precisely from those fibers that are described in the micro plastics display as being extremely bad for the environment. ¿Huh?

-Hector José Medina Gómez - in the last week
+Hector José Medina Gómez - a month ago

 Show More